Jiaogulan - One of the Best Natural Home Remedies for Diabetes

 All 3 studies examined above concluded that the lower FPG levels were due to an improvement in insulin sensitivity, which was at least partially due to the suppression of protein-tyrosine phosphatase non-receptor type 1 (PTP-1B) - an enzyme which plays a key role in insulin resistance.

-In addition to attacking diabetes on multiple levels, protecting your body from diabetic damage, and increasing your energy levels, Jiaogulan is VERY beneficial to ALL aspects of your health, including the cardiovascular system, brain and nervous system, liver, kidneys, immune function, lungs, and skin.
+In addition to attacking diabetes on multiple levels, protecting your body from diabetic damage, and increasing your energy levels, Jiaogulan is beneficial to all aspects of your health, including the cardiovascular system, brain and nervous system, liver, kidneys, immune function, lungs, and skin.
 It was also found to have strong anti-cancer, anti-aging, anti-stress, and anti-anxiety effects, to promote weight loss, to balance blood pressure and cholesterol, help with depression, and more.

 Using Gynostemma is as easy as brewing a tea that is pleasant and mild, in taste similar to that of green tea.
 Life for a diabetic is already difficult enough and we want to make it easier, not harder!